Memory Augmented Neural Network Adaptive Controllers: Performance and Stability

+In Section \ref{sec:est}, we analyze a general external memory for augmenting the estimation of a signal that is an output of an unknown function and prove that the estimation error can be reduced by memory augmentation.
 In Section \ref{sec:arch} we propose the {\it Memory Augmented Neural Network} (MANN) adaptive controller.
-In Section \ref{sec:est}, we analyze a general external memory for augmenting the estimation of a signal that is an output of a unknown function and show that the estimation can be improved by at least a factor of half.
 In Section \ref{sec:mem-int} we discuss the working memory for the NN adaptive controller and establish dynamic stability of the closed loop system.
 Finally, in Section \ref{sec:sim-results} we provide a detailed set of simulation results and discussion substantiating the improvements in learning obtained by memory augmentation for couple of applications.